28 April 2015

 That was a mistake.

 The last few years I've been experimenting with natural dyes.
-My theory was why use chemicals when nature provides?
+My theory was why use man-made chemicals when nature provides?
 Well, it turns out that sometimes nature kind of sucks.
 The colours are muddy.
 There's no shine.
 The flaws on the eggshells are emphasized.
 It's a lot of (stinky) work for disappointing results.

 This year was extra disappointing because I'd had some high hopes for potential new colours.
 Besides the two natural colours I already knew worked (turmeric for yellow and red cabbage for blue), I decided to also try the supposedly proven suggestions from a blog that shall remain unnamed.
 I should have known that her information was crap when I saw the bright, smooth colours on her eggs--there was no way those came from natural dyes.
 But hindsight is 20/20 and I'm a trusting soul (why would anybody lie about their egg-dyeing methods?) who lives in hope.
 Based on her advice, I used spinach for green, grape juice for purple, and beets for pink.
 Do you see any green, purple, or pink eggs below?